EssentialBlocks/heading/readme.txt

-=== Advance Heading ===
+=== Advanced Heading ===
 Contributors: wpdevteam, re_enter_rupok, Asif2BD, rahat89, jamilbd07
-Tags: block, blocks, heading, Advance Heading, title, title block, title with subtitle, separator, gutenberg, gutenberg blocks
+Tags: block, blocks, heading, Advanced Heading, title, title block, title with subtitle, separator, gutenberg, gutenberg blocks
 Requires at least: 5.0
 Tested up to: 5.5
 Stable tag: 1.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Create Advance Heading with Title, Subtitle and Separator Controls
+Create Advanced Heading with Title, Subtitle and Separator Controls

 == Description ==

-**Advance Heading** is an amazing block to display title with subtitle and separator.
-Advance Heading offers many responsive controls to design and modify your title, substitle and separator.
+**Advanced Heading** is an amazing block to display title with subtitle and separator.
+Advanced Heading offers many responsive controls to design and modify your title, substitle and separator.
 You can enable/disable subtitle and seperator.
 Separator has Line and Icon styles so you can use solid, dotted, hashed etc. line as separator also 100+ incons.
 The heading wrapper has Margin, Padding, Background and Border controls with full responsive options.

 ⚙️ **Completely Customizable:** You can customize the content, colors etc. to make it suitable for your website design